 Free and Reduced Meals

 Children need healthy meals to learn, and ECS offers healthy meals every school day!
 Your children may qualify for free or reduced-price meals.
-Follow the link below to apply online, beginning on July 3.
+Follow the link below to apply online, beginning on July 31.
 If you need a paper application, you may pick it up at your child’s school.
-Elementary students are automatically approved for free meals since they are Community Eligibility schools.
+Elementary students receive free meals since they are Community Eligibility schools.
 Students at T. A. Dugger and Elizabethton High will need to have an application (either online or paper) completed and approved in order to receive free or reduced-price meals.
-Meal prices are posted on this webpage.
 Please call 423-547-8000, ext.
 8216 if you need help or have questions about free and reduced-price meal applications.
-Please reference the free and reduced meals Frequently Asked Questions for more information.
+Please reference the free and reduced meals Frequently Asked Questions (FAQ) for more information.

 Community Eligibility Provision